alexle/alexle.github.com/posts/sending-netflix-oauth-request-python.markdown

 ##Performing A Non-Authenticated Request##

-The "autocomplete catalog" request searches the Netflix catalog for movies and tv shows that partially match the search string.
+The "autocomplete catalog" request searches the Netflix catalog for movies and tv shows which partially match the search string.
 It's a *non-authenticated* request and only requires the consumer key and a percent-encoded search string.
 The format of the request is as follows:

 <pre><code class=language-html>http://api-public.netflix.com/catalog/titles/autocomplete?oauth_consumer_key=CONSUMER_KEY&term=SEARCH_STRING
 </code></pre>